Skip navigation

 Key findings

-The proportion of Fixed Wireless access (FWA) service providers offering speed-based tariff plans has increased to 51 percent, up from 40 percent a year ago.
+The proportion of Fixed Wireless Access (FWA) service providers offering speed-based tariff plans has increased from 43 percent to 54 percent in one year.

 FWA is continuing to grow solidly in terms of the: